JmKopecky/Condelu_Meals/README.md

 TODO:

 * Add design process overview to references?
 Odd request but ok.
 * MORE ANIMATIONS YEAHH!!!!!!
 "More dynamic visual elements could elevate engagement"
+    * See the gsap website for ideas
+    * Some gsap way to kind of underline the "discount of 10%" when the user reaches it, drawing attention.
+    * Sometimes when scrolling, it is not apparent that there is more to come, which could be rectified with some kind of animation.
+      * Spiral thingy?
+    * Use Lottie and Adobe After Effects for these animations (pirate the latter).
 * Optimize load times
 * Provide documentation on coding techniques and software used.
 Document design choices and coding decisions for evaluation.
 * Add rewards system